ciax/utils/ssl/ssl-readme.txt

 Basic manipulate scripts
  a. ssl-newkey (makes private key which is universal for any certificates)
- b. ssl-mkcsr (makes certificate request file)
+ b. ssl-request (makes certificate request file)
  c. ssl-sign (sign with CA key upon the request to the certificate file)

 Basic informative scripts